Photo of my journal on the table featuring my Low Buy Year Plan

 Just by raising awareness on how much money is wasted this way, I get motivated to save.

-Define clear guidelines
+Define clear guidelines for a low-buy year

 Work on your mindset change